graysonlee123/Vue-Subscription-Tracker/README.md

 [] Fix dates parsing to local time in browser
 - [x] Saved dates as ISO string in DB no timezone offset
-- [] Dates are being parsed to local timezone in browser, need to only use no timezone offset, look into moment "locale"
+- [] Dates are being parsed to local timezone in browser, need to only use no timezone offset https://momentjs.com/docs/#/parsing/utc/

 ### General

-[] Add avatar options menu in main menu, with logout, account settings, help / faq maybe [] Add avatar uploading!!!
+[] Add avatar uploading!!!
 [] Handle removing error on lost focus for an error'd field's input [] Date picker needs to show previous month and next month days - make look and interact more like ticktick's